 Settlement area per capita has increased

 Offering numerous cultural, educational and job opportunities, an urban lifestyle is increasingly attractive to Europeans, leading to a growing urban population.
 However, certain demographic and lifestyle trends hinder the efficient use of land in urban areas , leading to settlement areas expanding more quickly than populations have grown.
 Since the mid-1950s, the total surface area of EU cities has increased by 78 % compared with a 33 % growth in the size of the population.
 The loss of land and ecosystem services that this land could otherwise offer remains one of the major environmental challenges Europe is facing .

-Almost three-quarters of the EU population live in urban areas — cities, towns and suburbs — with more than 40 % residing in cities alone .
-The share of the urban population in Europe is projected to rise to just over 80 % by 2050 .
-Cities, towns and suburbs are therefore essential for Europeans’ well-being and quality of life.
-They also serve as hubs for economic and social development and innovation.
-They attract many people thanks to the wide range of opportunities for education, employment, entertainment and culture on offer.
-This large concentration of people and wealth, however, often comes with a range of complex challenges.
-Ensuring sustainable and healthy mobility, such as walking or cycling, through better urban planning and by improving the accessibility and attractiveness of public transport systems, among other measures, is one of these challenges.
-Another is dealing with cities’ negative environmental impacts, such as the spread of the settlement areas or the large amounts of waste generated in urban areas.
-Cities are consequently seen as both a source of economic, environmental and social challenges as well as a solution to these issues.
+Around 320 million people or almost three-quarters of the EU population, live in urban areas — cities, towns and suburbs — with almost 40 % residing in cities alone .
+With the share of Europe’s urban population projected to rise to just over 80 % by 2050 , sustainable cities, towns and suburbs are therefore essential for citizens’ well-being and quality of life.
+Urban areas also serve as hubs for economic and social development and innovation and attract many people thanks to the wide range of opportunities for education, employment, entertainment and culture on offer.
+This large concentration of people and wealth, however, often comes with a range of complex challenges such as ensuring sustainable mobility and affordable housing and decent housing conditions.
+Another is reducing cities’ negative environmental impacts, such as poor air quality, noise, the spread of the settlement areas and the large amounts of waste generated in urban areas.
+Cities are consequently not just a source of economic, environmental and social challenges but also a potential solution to these issues.
 As such, they can be considered a key driver for achieving a sustainable future.